Skip to main content

 Substitute Ratio

-โญ Vegetable Broth (Best) 1 cup per 1 cup of chicken broth
+Vegetable Broth Best 1 cup per 1 cup of chicken broth Maintains a savory flavor and similar liquid consistency, keeping oatmeal flavorful without altering texture.

 Detailed Guide: Each Chicken Broth Substitute in Oatmeal